Kotlin/dataframe/docs/StardustDocs/topics/pivot.md

 </tab></tabs>
 <!---END-->

-Combination of `pivot` and `groupBy` operations returns `GroupedPivot` that can be used for further aggregation of data groups within matrix cells.
+Combination of `pivot` and `groupBy` operations returns `PivotGroupBy` that can be used for further aggregation of data groups within matrix cells.

 See [pivot aggregations](aggregatePivot.md)